Why Is My House So Dusty?

 Hard surfaces can act like dust magnets, even if surrounding soft furnishings stay dust-free.
 After wiping off the hard surfaces with a damp cloth, run a dryer sheet over the surface.
 The anti-static coating of the dryer sheet will help the surfaces stay dust-free for longer.

-5. Minimize clutter
+5. Minimise clutter

 Minimize clutter for less dust